 Time management is a key component of any college student's success, but it is especially important for students who play sports.
 From classes to competition and everything in between, the student-athlete schedule stays busy year-round.
 Know what awaits before you step foot on the field.

 Hours spent on activities per week (168 hours total)

 Division I

-85 14.5 35.5 33 Socializing Academics Athletics
+85 14.5 35.5 33 Other (e.g., sleep, job, extracurriculars) Socializi ng g Academics Athletics

 Division II